BUSN: Business (Undergraduate)

 BUSN 4150 Senior Project Thesis (3 Credits)

 The student will complete the senior project thesis as planned in the proposal phase of this study.
 The project provides an opportunity to conduct an in-depth examination of a topic of interest related to the study program that emerged from the student’s earlier course work, and in this regard will complete educational planning by focusing on the mastery of academic skills, college level writing and presentation, and independent research and critical thinking.
 The student will be expected to produce a major research paper that meets the standards established during the proposal stage and prepare the final drafts of the rationale essay.
-Prerequisite (must complete before registering): Successful completion of the Senior Project Proposal (BUSN 4123) Note: This course will be used as part of the Educational Planning credit.
+Note: This course will be used as part of the Educational Planning credit.
+This course is offered for our International Education program students.
+Prerequisites: Senior Project Proposal (BUSN 4123).

 Attributes: Liberal